 According to Kurt Arnold, many plants have not been updated for half a century, leaving ancient technology still in place.
-While employers may view this as a shortcut, it endangers the lives of workers.
+While employers may view this as a shortcut, it endangers workers.

 Use of Old, Outdated Equipment in Plants & Refineries

 This is not a problem limited to the U.S. In fact, in 2013, former chairman of Atomic Energy Regulatory Board, Dr. A. Gopalakrishnan, slammed the Kudankulam Nuclear Power Plant for its use of "sub-standard material."
 According to his criticism, the inferior materials being used at the plant created serious problems and raised alarming safety concerns.
 In the United States and globally, there is growing alarm about the risks of using aging equipment in plants and refineries of all kinds—particularly plants handling potentially harmful materials.

 According to Mr. Arnold, that is just not acceptable:

 "Most plants have not been updated in 50 or 60 years, and most of the equipment that is used is really old equipment.
 It's old technology.
 It's things that worked when we otherwise didn't have new technology available, but for whatever reason most companies have decided not to upgrade their plants and not to build new plants."

 The Consequences of Ignoring Aging Equipment